koush/scrypted/plugins/amcrest/README.md

 # Troubleshooting
 ## General
+* Are your Amcrest streams properly enabled and configured?  (in Amcrest admin page (Main Stream or Sub Stream(s)).
+* Are the correct Amcrest streams specified in camera's Stream Management (in Scrypted) per source of stream (i.e., local, remote, low resolution, etc.)?
 * Is the URL attempting to use HTTPS?
 Try disabling HTTPS on the device to see if that resolves issue (do not use self-signed certs).
 * Does your account (`Username`) have proper permissions ("Authority" in Amcrest speak)?
 Try granting all Authority for testing.
 See below `User Account Authority (Camera or NVR)`.
 * Amcrest Doorbell: `Username` is **admin** and `Password` is the device/camera password -- not Amcrest Smart Home (Cloud) account password.
-* Check that you have configured the correct Stream number's codec settings (in Amcrest admin page (Main Stream or Sub Stream(s)).
+* Amcrest Doorbell: Two-way talk crashing doorbell?
+Disable [Record Audio](https://user-images.githubusercontent.com/38480370/204055791-87f82a44-518d-46b3-8444-5c47d1e7f66a.png) using `Amcrest Smart Home` mobile app.

 ## User Account Authority (Camera or NVR)
 If you have a non-admin user account setup on your cameras and/or Amcrest NVR, then the account's access permissions must be sufficient to expose motion events and playback.